peterhurford/peterhurford.github.io/_posts/2014-04-18-learn-code.markdown

 #### Step Fifteen -- Get an Intro to Algorithms

 Lastly, it could be a good idea to learn some more about algorithms -- this is a good idea even if you’re not aiming for a job.
-Try to sign-up for and work through the Coursera class on [Algorithms I](https://www.coursera.org/course/algs4partI) and [Algorithms II](https://www.coursera.org/course/algs4partII).
+First, reaTry to sign-up for and work through the Coursera class on [Algorithms I](https://www.coursera.org/course/algs4partI) and [Algorithms II](https://www.coursera.org/course/algs4partII).
 It’s best if you can do them while they’re live, but not necessary.
 You can also supplement this work by skimming through the [“Algorithms” textbook](http://www.beust.com/algorithms.pdf).